-The certificate in Emergency Management provides an in-depth understanding of the challenges and policies involved with all-hazards, all-threats emergency response and planning.
+The Graduate Certificate in Emergency Management provides an in-depth understanding of the challenges and policies involved with all-hazards, all-threats emergency response and planning.

-Certificate course credits are transferable to master’s degree in Homeland Security.
+Certificate course credits are transferable to the Master of Arts in Homeland Security.

 Credits transferrable toward MA in Homeland Security